-1000.5.4 DOCUMENTING AND REPORTING
+1001.5.4 DOCUMENTING AND REPORTING

 The background investigator shall summarize the results of the background investigation in a narrative report that includes sufficient information to allow the reviewing authority to decide whether to extend a conditional offer of employment.
-The report shall reference the Background Investigation Dimensions and include any findings of behaviors, traits, and/or attributes relevant to bias per the Bias Assessment Framework as described in the POST Background Investigation Manual.
+The report shall include sections that summarize relevant Background Investigation Dimensions and include any findings of behaviors, traits, and/or attributes relevant to bias per the Bias Assessment Framework as described in the POST Background Investigation Manual.
+The report shall identify the data sources reviewed for the findings, regardless of weight given.
+The report shall include narrative information in the format described in 11 CCR 1953(g)(1).
+The report shall also include whether the candidate has engaged or is engaging in membership in a hate group, participation in hate group activity, or advocacy or public expressions of hate, pursuant to Penal Code § 13680 et seq.
+(11 CCR 1953).

 The report shall not include any information that is prohibited from use, including that from social media sites, in making employment decisions.
-The report and all supporting documentation shall be included in the candidate's background investigation file (11 CCR 1953).
+The report and all supporting documentation including relevant documentation of bias-related findings and documentation obtained through the social media search shall be included in the candidate's background investigation file (11 CCR 1953).